 This is because PG&E implemented a program called Public Safety Power Shutoffs (PSPS) in order to be more proactive about the company’s part in wildfire prevention.

 Different from an unplanned PG&E power outage that happens as a result of an unexpected event, the purpose of PSPS is to trigger a PG&E outage as a preemptive measure.
 The goal is to prevent PG&E infrastructure components from starting or exacerbating a wildfire when weather conditions pose a high fire danger.

-While PSPS is well-intentioned, one of the consequences is that your business may suddenly be left without power for an extended period of time—possibly more than a week.
+While PSPS is well-intentioned, one of the consequences is that your business may suddenly be left without power for an extended period of time.

 PG&E outages triggered by the PSPS program will last until PG&E and/or the California Department of Forestry and Fire Protection (CAL FIRE) believes the area is no longer at high risk for a wildfire.
 In addition, PG&E has stated that full restoration of power requires visual inspection of all transmission and distribution lines throughout the affected areas.

 If your business is located in an area of Northern California that is rated as high risk for wildfires, this means you are more likely to be affected by a preventative PG&E outage.

 Below we’ll look at exactly which parts of Northern California are most likely to be affected by PG&E’s Public Safety Power Shutoffs, what other types of events may result in your business losing power and what you can do to protect your business in both the short and long term from power outages.